yuzequn095/AI-python/gomoku/README.md

 - Functionality

 In the starter code, the automated game (press Enter) is played between two random-play agents.
-You need to change the second player of them to an MCTS agent (See the `#TODO` line in the `Board.autoplay` function).
+I changed the second player of them to an MCTS agent (See the `Board.autoplay` function).
 The MCTS agent should use the standard Monte Carlo Tree Search methods and always beat the random-play agent.

-I typed out a clean version of basic MCTS [here](https://www.overleaf.com/read/wvmqsgrstqwg) You can just follow the pseudocode and can also extend it with various heuristics (e.g., in the default policy, and for proritizing the expansion for certain children nodes).
-Hardcoded winning moves that are not computed through MCTS will not get any point.

 In MCTS, the standard loop exits when the "computation budget" is reached.
 Depending on how fast your code runs, you can put a bound on the number of iterations of the MCTS loop, so that each step by the MCTS takes less than roughly 15 seconds (just so that grading is not painful for us; no need to precisely keep track of time, just translate that to some suitable number of loops).